Large time effective kinetics $\beta$-functions for quantum (2 + p)-spin glass II: Effective vertex expansion, local potential approximation and symmetries: Technical preliminaries

-Because there is no real benefit for one or the other formulation (in particular, the canonical dimensions depend on the scale in both cases), we assume their equivalents.
-The difference between $g_4$ and $u_4$ remaining of order $1$ as we remain far enough for the very deep IR regime, where in any case the continuous approximation is no longer valid. \end{remark}
+Since neither formulation offers a distinct advantage—in particular, the canonical dimensions are scale-dependent in both cases—we treat them as equivalent.
+The difference between $g_4$ and $u_4$ remains of order $1$ as long as we stay sufficiently far from the deep IR regime, where the continuous approximation ceases to be valid. \end{remark}